gnatykdm/smartmotion/README.md

-# SmartTouch
+# SmartMotion

-SmartTouch is an innovative gesture recognition system designed to allow interaction with a computer using hand gestures.
+SmartMotion is an innovative gesture recognition system designed to allow interaction with a computer using hand gestures.
 With this project, you can control your system through hand movements, simulating actions like mouse movement and clicks with simple gestures.

 ---